 How to Educate Yourself on Vulnerable Populations in New Locations

-If you're a travel nurse beginning an assignment in an unfamiliar region, you might find yourself at a disadvantage when working with the most vulnerable populations in the area.
-By educating yourself on the unique needs, beliefs and challenges of these groups, you can provide more effective treatment and can make a difference in the lives of these at-risk populations.
+If you're a contract nurse beginning an assignment in an unfamiliar region, you might find yourself at a disadvantage when working with the most vulnerable populations in the area.
+By educating yourself on the unique needs, beliefs, and challenges of these groups, you can provide more effective treatment and can make a difference in the lives of these at-risk populations.

 Identifying Vulnerable Populations

-Vulnerable populations aren't limited by geography, and travel nurses visiting both urban and rural areas see at-risk groups.
+Vulnerable populations aren't limited by geography, and contract nurses visiting both urban and rural areas see at-risk groups.
 According to the American Journal of Managed Care, these groups may include:

 - People who are disabled or chronically ill

 - Geographically isolated people

 - The very old and the very young

 - The LGBTQ+ population

 For some of these populations, healthcare issues may be exacerbated by illiteracy, fear of discrimination, ineffective communication skills, and a lack of transportation or stable shelter, factors which may make it even more difficult for individuals to seek out medical care and follow through with prescribed treatments.
 The growing nursing shortage may also be a contributing factor in access to care.